lunchboxer/spelling-master/src/lib/level3-glossary.md

 : Made to be used once and then thrown away.
 "Many people are trying to use less disposable plastic."

 distance
 : The amount of space between things.
-"It's a short distance around the park."
+"It’s a short distance around the park."

 ditch
 : A long, narrow trench.
 "They dug a ditch to drain the floodwaters."